sl4430/Tools-of-Pynalitics/README.md

 It is written by John Zelle for use with the book "Python Programming: An Introduction to Computer Science" (Franklin, Beedle & Associates).

-LICENSE: This is open-source software released under the terms of the GPL (http://www.gnu.org/licenses/gpl.html).
+LICENSE: Zelle's graphics is open-source software released under the terms of the GPL (http://www.gnu.org/licenses/gpl.html).